SAP-samples/abap-cheat-sheets/22_Misc_ABAP_Classes.md

       DATA(inst) = NEW zcl_some_class(  ).

       TRY.
-          "Get the default factory for transactional background processes and "creating a process for a single operation DATA(backgr) = cl_bgmc_process_factory=>get_default( )->create( ).
+          "Getting the default factory for transactional background processes and "creating a process for a single operation DATA(backgr) = cl_bgmc_process_factory=>get_default( )->create( ).
           "Setting a name of the process